 Buffets can also be a bit of a danger zone as, unless you can ensure the food is fresh, it might have been lying around for a couple of hours.
 Many people avoid street vendors because they worry about contamination or the quality of the food, however more often than not they cook it fresh in front of you and have a high turnover of food so it may be better than buffet restaurants.

-YOU MIGHT ALSO LIKE: The Worst Thing We Ate in China!
+YOU MIGHT ALSO LIKE: The Worst Thing I Ate in China!

 Watch out in the pool!

 Time spent in swimming pools is one of the most common reasons why people get Travellers Tummy.
 In a busy resort, with lots of people using the pool, remember that some of those folks may not have the same hygiene standards as you, and some may be nursing a nasty tummy bug!

 Swallowing water from hotel pools or showers can put you at risk of getting Delhi Belly.
 Stay safe by keeping your mouth closed while you’re swimming and showering!

 Street food rules